sumanthnimmakayala/Physical-design-with-OpenLANE-using-Sky130-PDK/README.md

 Remember, effective communication with computers involves understanding the various components, their interactions, and the specific languages and processes required to translate and execute programs on hardware.

 This has been designed using the Verilog Hardware Description Language using Xilinx.ISE.Navigator.10.1 software, and modelsim.6.5e was used for all simulations.
 It is analysed and compared to determine how the proposed adders perform.
 The implementation code was developed in this proposed architecture, and delay and area values have been observed.
 The correlation of adders is the major element in the trade-off between these various topologies.
 These simulated output wave forms and RTL schematics have been generated and synthesis is carried out by chipscope.
 OpenLANE and Caravel are used with Skywater 130nm PDK.
 OpenLANE flow consists of multiple itersative stages where we obtain GDSII form RTL netlist.
 This chip design acquired from OpenLANE is used in caravel to place it on an SoC and design is hardened by placing our HDL code in user_project_wrapper and user_proj_example in caravel folders.

+Digital ASIC design requires several elements to be considered, and here we will discuss the key components, including RTL, EDA tools, and PDK data.

+RTL (Register Transfer Level): RTL is an abstraction level of the digital design description, where designers define the functionality of the circuit using hardware description languages like Verilog or VHDL.
+It represents the flow of data between registers and the operations performed on that data.

+EDA Tools (Electronic Design Automation): EDA tools are software applications that facilitate the design, verification, and analysis of electronic systems.
+These tools include logic synthesis, placement, routing, and timing analysis tools, among others.
+They automate the design process and help ensure correct functionality and performance of the ASIC.

+PDK Data (Process Design Kit): PDK is a collection of files provided by foundries to model the fabrication process for EDA tools.
+It acts as an interface between designers and the fabrication team.
+PDK data consists of several important elements:

+a.
+Design Rules: These rules define the geometrical and electrical constraints for designing the layout.
+They specify guidelines for metal spacing, width, vias, and other layout parameters to ensure proper manufacturability.

+b.
+Device Models: Device models describe the behavior of transistors and other active/passive components in the fabrication process.
+They provide information about the electrical characteristics, such as voltage-current relationships and capacitances, required for accurate simulation and analysis.

+c.
+Digital Standard Cell Libraries: These libraries contain pre-designed and pre-characterized standard cells, which are the building blocks of digital circuits.
+They include logic gates, flip-flops, and other commonly used elements.
+These cells are optimized for area, power, and timing, providing efficient options for circuit implementation.

+d.
+I/O Libraries: I/O libraries consist of interface cells designed for communication between the ASIC and the external world.
+They include input/output buffers, voltage level shifters, and other components to facilitate data transfer.

 Open Source Digital ASIC Design requires three open-source components:
 - **RTL Designs** = github.com, librecores.org, opencores.org